Merzasphor/MWSE/docs/source/types/tes3magicEffect.md

 ### `skill`

+*Read-only*.
 The skill for the associated school that the effect is associated with.

 **Returns**: